Student Assistance Services

 Offers accommodations coordination, evaluation referral, disability-related information, assistive technology services, sign language interpreting and transcription services for academically related purposes.

-Students who are seeking an academic accommodation related to a disability, will need to provide documentation of that disability to Disability Services (DS).
+Students who are seeking an academic accommodation related to a disability, will need to provide documentation of that disability to Disability Resources.
 This documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.
-An appointment must be scheduled with an Access Coordinator (AC) in the Department of Disability Services to discuss potential need for services and to gather resource and referral information.
+An appointment must be scheduled with an Access Coordinator (AC) in the Department of Disability Resources to discuss potential need for services and to gather resource and referral information.

-Disability Services can provide resources and referral information about other disability services.
+Disability Resources can provide resources and referral information about other disability services.

 The Texas A&M University student population is comprised of a diverse group of students that includes more than 6,000 international students from nearly 130 nations.
-International Student Services (ISS) administers a wide variety of services to the international community of Texas A&M. The mission of ISS is to facilitate international students’ admittance to the United States, to assist international students’ transition to life in the United States and at Texas A&M, to promote interactions between the U.S. and international populations, and to provide services necessary to meet the special needs of international students.
+International Student & Scholar Services (ISSS) administers a wide variety of services to the international community of Texas A&M. The mission of ISSS is to facilitate international students’ admittance to the United States, to assist international students’ transition to life in the United States and at Texas A&M, to promote interactions between the U.S. and international populations, and to provide services necessary to meet the special needs of international students.

 Texas A&M University has placed the value of diversity at its core and embarked on a Diversity Plan designed to enhance accountability, climate, and equity.
 The Department of Multicultural Services facilitates steady progress toward institutional diversity goals of greater inclusion and academic excellence by addressing climate.
 The department has a mission to provide multiple educational and developmental services for underrepresented populations and diversity education programs that foster inclusive learning environments for all students.
 The purpose of the department is to 1) support, advocate for and challenge underrepresented students as they transition, work through the impact of identity development, and are confronted with challenges to their perspectives and 2) educate students and student groups about difference through sensitivity, cultural competence, and inclusive leadership training.